santoshlite/Empyrial/README.md

 - Get close price, open price, adj close, volume and graphs of these in one line of code!
 - Build a efficient frontier programm in 3 lines of code
+- Make quantitative analysis on stocks/portfolios (alpha, beta, skew, kurtosis, rolling volatility...)
+- Build a  Capital Asset Pricing Model of a portfolio
 - Backtest a portfolio, see its stats and compare it to a benchmark
+- many other thnigs...

-Here is the code of this article from a google collab, you can use it to follow along with this article: https://colab.research.google.com/drive/1qgFDDQneQP-oddbJVWWApfPKFMnbpj6I?usp=sharing
+Here is the code from a google collab, you can use it to follow along with the code: https://colab.research.google.com/drive/1qgFDDQneQP-oddbJVWWApfPKFMnbpj6I?usp=sharing

-# Documentation
+# Documentation🚀

 ### Call the library
 First, you should do: